-2.1.3.
+3.1.3.
 Timing for making an offer to co-invest

-- (16) BEREC understands that Article 76 also covers co-investment offers in a new VHCN that might have been publicly announced after the EECC provisions entered into force (December 2018), but before the measures contained in the EECC are to be transposed into national law (21st December 2020). - (17) In this regard, if the SMP operator decides to publish a co-investment offer in the period between December 2018 and December 2020, and is planning to subject the new VHCN open to co-investment to the procedure of Article 79, it will have to publicly provide a clear indication of its intention in the publication of the initial offer8.
-In order to prevent the asymmetry of information between the SMP operator and potential participants to the co-investment, any co-investment offer that has been made without an express indication of the SMP operator's intention to submit it to the specific regulatory treatment of Article 76 will not qualify for the commitment's procedure foreseen in the EECC.
+- (21) BEREC understands that Article 76 covers co-investment offers in a new VHCN that might have been publicly announced after the EECC provisions entered into force (December 2018), but before the measures contained in the EECC are transposed into national law (21st December 2020).
+For the sake of clarity, what is being discussed is whether the offer to coinvest in a new VHCN made by the SMP operator at that point in time might qualify for the specific regulatory treatment foreseen for new VHCN under Articles 76 and 79 of the EECC.
+The formal review by the NRA of the co-investment offer under the commitments procedure would in any event only be undertaken once the EECC has been transposed into national law as of December 2020. - (22) In this regard, if the SMP operator decides to publish a co-investment offer in the period between December 2018 and December 2020, and is planning to subject the new VHCN open to co-investment to the procedure of Article 79, it will have to publicly provide a clear indication of its intention in the publication of the initial offer.
+In order to prevent the asymmetry of information between the SMP operator and potential participants to the co-investment, any co-investment offer that has been made without an express indication of the SMP operator's intention to submit it to the specific regulatory treatment of Article 76 will not qualify for the commitments procedure foreseen in the EECC.
 The same principles would apply mutatis mutandis to co-investment offers for the opening of a VHCN that are made after the 21st December 2020, in Member States where by that date the EECC has still not been effectively transposed into national legislation.

-2.1.4.
+3.1.4.
 Type of Investments which may be covered by Article 76

-- (18) In BEREC's view, Article 76 does not cover investments in existing physical infrastructure9, nor the mere construction of physical infrastructure on a stand-alone basis.
-This applies in particular to the upgrade or renovation of existing physical infrastructure, even when such upgrade or renovation is undertaken for the specific purposes of deploying a VHCN.
-This is because such upgrade or renovation would still pertain to infrastructure that already exists, and that was built before the entry into force of the EECC provisions. - (19) The conclusion is however likely to be different in the case of completely new physical infrastructure that is built for the specific purposes of deploying a new VHCN.
-In those instances, the building of the infrastructure for the purposes of hosting VHCN elements will normally be an essential component of the co-investment scheme designed by the SMP operator.
-NRAs should thus be able to assess whether the newly-built physical infrastructure is an integral part of the co-investment scheme, and therefore falls under the remit of Article 76.
+- (23) In BEREC's view, investments in existing physical infrastructure, as well as the mere construction of physical infrastructure on a stand-alone basis, should not be covered by Article 76.
+This conclusion applies in particular to the upgrade or renovation of existing physical infrastructure (even when such upgrade or renovation is undertaken for the specific purposes of deploying a VHCN).
+This is because such upgrade or renovation would still pertain to infrastructure that already exists, and that was built before the entry into force of the EECC provisions. - (24) The conclusion is however likely to be different in the case of completely new physical infrastructure that is built for the specific purposes of deploying a new VHCN.
+In those instances, the building of the infrastructure for the purposes of hosting VHCN elements will normally be a critical component of the co-investment scheme designed by the SMP operator.